ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/attribute_types/retrieve.rst

                 "description": "Describe the Course of Action Taken.", "maxSize": 500,
                 "allowMarkdown": true,
-                "errorMessage": "Please enter a valid Course of Action.", "systemRequired": false
+                "errorMessage": "Please enter a valid Course of Action."
             },
             {
                 "id": 2,